MavinSao/mavinsao.github.io/_pages/about.md

   - /about.html
 ---

-I’m **Mavin Sao**, a Cambodian Master's student in Data Science at Chonnam National University, South Korea.
-I hold a Bachelor's degree in Computer Science and Engineering from the Royal University of Phnom Penh.
-My research focuses on applying data analytics, machine learning, and Natural Language Processing (NLP) to solve real-world challenges across diverse domains.
+I’m **Mavin Sao**, a Cambodian Ph.D. student in the **Smart Computing Lab (SCLAB)** at Chonnam National University, South Korea.
+I hold a Master’s degree in Data Science from Chonnam National University and a Bachelor’s degree in Computer Science and Engineering from the Royal University of Phnom Penh.

 ---

 🔬 Research Interests
 ======
-My research interest focuses on Multi-Modal Learning, NLP, and Pattern Recognition.
-My expertise lies in fine-tuning domain-adaptive Large Language Models (LLMs).
-I specialize in building classification models, conducting topic modeling, uncovering trends, and performing pattern recognition from large-scale text corpora.
+My research focuses on Artificial Intelligence, Medical Imaging, and Multi-Modal Learning, mainly developing intelligent systems for radiology report generation.

 ---

 🏆 Awards
 ======

+**Excellence Award**, Graduate School of Data Science, Chonnam National University.
+*2025*
+Recognized for outstanding academic performance and contributions during the Master’s program in Data Science.

 **Creativity Award**, K Data Science Conference & Hackathon
 *2023*
 Recognized for innovative project development in AI and data science.